pegi3s/auto-pss-genome/README.md

 - ≈ 11.5 hours - 50 parallel tasks - Ubuntu 18.04.2 LTS, 96 CPUs (AMD EPYC™ 7401 @ 2GHz), 1TB of RAM and SSD disk.

+# Preparing B+ submission files

+Since `pegi3s/auto-pss-genome:1.11.0` there are included several scripts to help in preparing B+ submission files.
+Check out [this section](resources/bpositive/README.md) to discover how to use them.

 # For Developers

 ## Building the Docker image